CYCLING CORSICA AND SARDINIA

 EXPLORING THE ISLANDS

 Despite my cumulative lost hours of sleep, I barely got any rest yet again.
-The front desk suggested we cool down the room by opening a window, but that meant waking up from each passing scooter screaming in the night.
+The front desk suggested we cool down the room by opening a window, but that meant waking up from each passing scooter tearing through the night.

 I wearily looked outside the window of the breakfast room.
 The wind advisory hadn’t changed, and in fact may have even worsened.
 The sustained winds of 35mph were apparent in the ferry harbor from the flags threatening to be torn off into the sea.
 Each 50mph gust that barreled through violently shook the windows.
 I had never biked in conditions remotely close to this.